October 1, 2024

 Tabletop Exercises

 University of Puget Sound conducts department and campus-wide tabletop exercises throughout the year.
-The tabletop exercises are a meeting to discuss a simulated emergency situation.
+The tabletop exercises are an opportunity to practice a simulated emergency situation.
 Members of the university’s Emergency Response Group and Emergency Policy Council review and discuss the actions they would take in a particular emergency, testing the university’s emergency plan in an informal, low-stress environment.
 Tabletop exercises are used to clarify roles and responsibilities and to identify additional campus mitigation and preparedness needs.
 The exercise should result in action plans for continued improvement of the emergency plan.

 Automatic External Defibrillators (AED)